Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

-To explore the contribution of the TO effect in the interfacial SHG, we irradiated the samples with a 633 nm pump, applying a high laser intensity of 150 $\mu \text{W}/\mu \text{m}^2$ for the 530 nm SiND and 180 $\mu \text{W}/\mu \text{m}^2$ for the 510 nm SiNDs.
-This power limitation was crucial in keeping local temperatures below 100 $^\circ$C, thus avoiding any phase change to a liquid-vapor state that might significantly affect SH intensity.
-The results, illustrated in Fig.~\ref{fig:ch4_Light_induced_SHG}E, clearly show that, compared to the dark case (Pump OFF), under photoexcitation (pump ON), a change in SH intensity and a shift in the SH-peak position occur for both 510 nm and 530 nm SiNDs.
-Interestingly, the 510 nm SiND exhibits an increase in SH intensity, accompanied by a notable blueshift, which directly corresponds to the expected increase in surface potential resulting from temperature changes as discussed above.
+To explore the contribution of the TO effect in the interfacial SH response, we irradiated the SiNDs with the 633 nm pump, applying a high laser intensity of 150 $\mu \text{W}/\mu \text{m}^2$ for the 530 nm SiND and 180 $\mu \text{W}/\mu \text{m}^2$ for the 510 nm SiNDs.
+This power limitation was crucial in keeping local temperatures below 100 $^\circ$C, thereby avoiding any phase transition to a liquid-vapor state that could significantly affect SH intensity.
+The results, illustrated in Fig.~\ref{fig:main_figure_4}E, clearly show that, compared to the dark case (Pump OFF), under photoexcitation (pump ON), a change in SH intensity and a shift in the SH-peak position occur for both 510 nm and 530 nm SiNDs.
+Interestingly, the 510 nm SiND exhibits an increase in SH intensity, accompanied by a notable blueshift, which directly corresponds to the expected increase in surface potential (Fig.~\ref{fig:main_figure_2}E) resulting from temperature changes as discussed above.
 In contrast, the SH spectrum for the 530 nm SiNDs shows a decrease in peak amplitude and a redshift.
-When we examine the SH response under cyclic pump laser-on and off conditions, we consistently observe a decrease in non-linear polarization during irradiation (Fig. \ref{fig:ch4_Light_induced_SHG}F).
+When we examine the SH response under cyclic pump laser-on and off conditions, we consistently observe a decrease in non-linear polarization during irradiation (Fig. \ref{fig:main_figure_4}F).
 This trend holds across a range of electrolyte concentrations, underscoring that the behavior has a non-electrochemical origin.
 Therefore, as noted earlier, TO effects can be convoluted and alter the SH response in a non-intuitive manner.